zscaler/terraform-provider-zpa/docs/index.md

 You can provide credentials via the `ZPA_CLIENT_ID`, `ZPA_CLIENT_SECRET`, `ZPA_CUSTOMER_ID`, `ZPA_CLOUD` environment variables, representing your ZPA API key credentials and customer ID, of your ZPA account, respectively.

-~> **NOTE** `ZPA_CLOUD` environment variable is an optional parameter when running this provider in production, but required if running in the ZPA Beta Cloud, Gov Cloud, Preview Cloud or Dev Cloud.
+~> **NOTE** `ZPA_CLOUD` environment variable is an optional parameter when running this provider in production; however, this parameter is required to provision resources in the ZPA Beta Cloud, Gov Cloud, Gov US Cloud, or Preview Cloud.

+~> **NOTE** `ZPA_MICROTENANT_ID` environment variable is an optional parameter when provisioning resources within a ZPA microtenant

 ```hcl
 provider "zpa" {}